-Along with the Economic Development Strategy, major components of the City's anti-poverty efforts include the mobilehome park space rent control program (a program that ensures the contnued affordability of a substantial portion of the city's housing stock) and incentives to develop new affordable housing (spearheaded by the Carson Housing Authority).
-The Carson Housing Authority continues to entertain proposals from developers of affordable housing regarding financial assistance to new projects, such as the previously-described newly completed Carson Arts Colony project and the Veterans Village project.
+Along with the Economic Development Strategy, major components of the City's anti-poverty efforts include the mobilehome park space rent control program (a program that ensures the continued affordability of a substantial portion of the city's housing stock) and incentives to develop new affordable housing (spearheaded by the Carson Housing Authority).
+The Carson Housing Authority continues to entertain proposals from developers of affordable housing regarding financial assistance to new projects, such as the previously-described recently completed Carson Arts Colony and Veterans Village projects.